softwaregravy/aws_info/performance/README.md

 - we had timeouts throughout the test (these results were arguably worse than those of v1.3).
 Not starting from 1 seems to be "bad"
 - The wheels did not come off until we were well over 400 users

+v1.5
+====

+In version 1.5 we had to change our command string.
+Blitz appears to validate commands inconsistently.
+The docs always claimed we couldn't run tests longer than 60 seconds, but until now I've been running 5 min tests with no problem.
+No longer.

+New commandstring: -T 5000 -p 100-500:60 http://aws-data.herokuapp.com/aws_instances/index?region=us-east

+Regardless, having variable (or default) threads seem to have added a big penalty to performance.
+In this test, we blew threw the test.

+- Peak of 466 hits/s

+Damn!